 - Calls can come fast and frequently, and keeping up can be a challenge.
 Thriving in a fast-paced environment is a must.
 Some clients will have a high enough volume of calls that you sometimes will need to juggle more than one at a time.

 - You may need to be flexible on your hours of operation and willing to work evenings and weekends to accommodate clients in different time zones.
-As well, even some local businesses may be seeking call center support for evenings and weekends when their own offices are closed.
+Even local businesses may be seeking call center support for evenings and weekends when their own offices are closed.

 - It can be challenging to market your business and find clients.
 While networking with business owners in your community can help you with local clients, you need to have a plan for reaching clients outside of your surrounding area.

 As you get started with making your virtual call center business idea a reality, take time to create a business plan to guide you, even if it is a quick, streamlined version.
-And learn from others' common startup mistakes so that you don't make the same errors when getting your business up and running.
+Learn from other common startup mistakes so that you don't make the same errors when getting your business up and running.